This skillet artichoke spinach dip is perfect for entertaining! With the bread rolls and the dip all in one skillet, it’s great for feeding a crowd.

 It’s also worth noting that you can use any of your favourite baked dips in this dish (I think it would be great with a warm crab dip!), so get creative and make your own version.

-- 2 1/2 tsp. active dry or instant yeast
+- 2 1/2 teaspoons active dry or instant yeast

-- 4 cups loosely packed fresh baby spinach (or 1/2 of a 10 oz. package frozen spinach, thawed, drained)
+- 4 cups loosely packed fresh baby spinach, (or 1/2 of a 10 oz. package frozen spinach, thawed and drained)

-- 170 ml jar of marinated artichoke hearts, drained and coarsely chopped (can also use regular canned artichokes, about 2/3 cup chopped)
+- 6 oz canned marinated artichoke hearts, drained and coarsely chopped (can also use regular canned artichokes, about 2/3 cup chopped)

-- 4 oz. cream cheese, room temperature (1/2 a typical brick)
+- 4 oz cream cheese, at room temperature (1/2 a typical brick)

 - 1/2 cup sour cream